albertas/modernpackage/README.md

 # modernpackage
-This package is configured using bleeding edge toolset and serves as an example/starting point for another new packages.
+This is a boilerplate with bleeding edge linters for a new python package, just run:
+- `make init <your-package-name>` - to start your package.

 ## Development
 Commonly used commands for package development: